intmus/inttheory22-23/_03-triads-7chords-leadsheet/a2-triads.md

 Tertian Harmnoy: Harmony based on stacked thirds.
-*(diatonic triad, stacked thirds, is not necessarily the same as a "triad"-implies any collection of three pitches)*
+*(diatonic triad, stacked thirds, is not necessarily the same as a "triad"-implies any collection of three pitches)* Quartal/Quintal Harmony (Stacked 4th's/5th's), not what we primarily study, but still important to keep in mind.

+**Use of the Word:Third**
+-As an interval measurement
+-As a scale degree
+-As a chord descriptor

 **ID Triads?**
 - M: M3 + m3 (P5 outside)